ECB okays Hungary central bank law changes

 BUDAPEST The European Central Bank signed off on Hungary's latest changes to its disputed central bank law on Friday, removing another hurdle from talks on a financial safety net, days after the International Monetary Fund gave its blessing for negotiations.

-Central Europe's most indebted nation, which has spooked markets with unconventional policies including Europe's highest bank tax, first signaled its plan to seek outside help to stabilize its slowing economy in November.
+Central Europe's most indebted nation, which has spooked markets with unconventional policies including Europe's highest bank tax, first signalled its plan to seek outside help to stabilise its slowing economy in November.

 A dispute over the bank law, which the IMF and the European Union saw as threatening the independence of the National Bank of Hungary, has kept borrowing costs high and prevented the central bank from reducing the EU's highest interest rate.